qhyseni/XML-to-ECTT-Converter/README.md

 # XML-to-ECTT-Converter
 Converts CB-CTT instances from .xml to .ectt format

-Developed in .Net Cote (Class Library)
+Developed in .Net Core (Class Library)

 Mini program the helps converting instances from XML to ECTT format.